FineUploader/fine-uploader/readme.md

 * `qq.chrome()` - Returns true if the current user agent is Chrome.
 * `qq.firefox()` - Returns true if the current user agent is Firefox.
 * `qq.windows()` - Returns true if the current user agent is running on the Microsoft Windows platform.
+* `qq.android()` - Returns true of the current user agent in running on an Android device.
 * `qq.isXhrUploadSupported()` - Returns true if the current user agent is capable of sending files using an ajax request.
 * `qq.isFolderDropSupported()` - Returns true if the current user agent is capable of handling dropped folders.
+* `qq.isFileChunkingSupported()` - Returns true if the current user agent is capable of sending chunked file requests.
+* `qq.getUniqueId()` - Returns a version 4 UUID.

 <br/>